Deltares-research/swan-nn-xnl/README.md

 To install SWAN on your local system, CMake and Ninja (or GNU make) need to be installed first.
 We recommend to use [CMake 3.12+](https://cmake.org/) for building SWAN.
-CMake is an build system and makes use of scripts (or configuration files) that control the build process.
+CMake is a build system and makes use of scripts (or configuration files) that control the build process.
 There are installers available for Windows, Linux and macOS.
 See the [download](https://cmake.org/download/) page for CMake installation instructions.